skypjack/entt/docs/md/entity.md

 registry.destroy(view.begin(), view.end());
 ```

-In addition to offering an overload to force the version upon destruction.
-Note
+In addition to offering an overload to force the version upon destruction.<br/>
-that this function removes all components from an entity before releasing its
+This function removes all components from an entity before releasing it.
+There
-identifier.
-There also exists a _lighter_ alternative that only releases the
+also exists a _lighter_ alternative that doesn't query component pools, for use
-elements without poking in any pool, for use with orphaned entities:
+with orphaned entities:

 ```cpp
 // releases an orphaned identifier